Gëzim Alpion: Education and career

-Civil Society Activist
+Activism

 Construction of the Arbëri Road

-On 18 March 2013, Alpion began an online petition for the Albanian government that emerged after the June 2013 general election, to complete the construction of the Arbëri Road, a highway linking Albania's capital Tirana with his native Dibra, one of the most impoverished and neglected regions in Albania.
-Access from Tirana to Dibra currently takes around six hours along a 180 km poorly maintained road.
-The proposed highway will ensure an entire journey of less than two hours and be just 72 km long.
-Furthermore, the highway will have another leg linking Dibra with Skopje, the capital of Macedonia, thus becoming a crucial part of the Balkan infrastructure.
-It will also ensure Macedonia, Kosovo and Bulgaria gain unprecedented access to the Adriatic Sea, contributing further to the EU integration of this area of the Balkans.
-In May 2014 Alpion was received by the President of Albania, Bujar Nishani, the Speaker of Parliament, Ilir Meta, and the Minister of Transport and Infrastructure, Edmond Haxhinasto, and hosted a roundtable discussion in Tirana with a number of Albanian MPs where they discussed the Arbëri Road.
-To date the petition, which has been covered widely by the Albania media in the Balkans and diaspora as well as the British, Indian, and Slovakian media outlets, has over 20,000 signatories, consisting of 18,000 submitted online and 2,000 on paper.
-The Albanian Prime Minister Edi Rama has yet to agree to receive the petition in person.
-The Albanian government allocated $110,000 towards a feasibility study in 2004 and the road was approved a year later.
-The road has been one of the main election promises for all major political parties since 2004 which once in power, have subsequently shelved it.
+In March 2013, Alpion began an online petition for the Albanian government to complete the construction of the Arbëri Road, a highway linking Albania's capital Tirana with his native Dibra, one of the most impoverished and neglected regions in Albania.
+The proposal would significantly lessen the travel time between the two areas as well as ensure Macedonia, Kosovo and Bulgaria gain unprecedented access to the Adriatic Sea, contributing further to the EU integration of this area of the Balkans.
+In May 2014, Alpion was received by the President of Albania, Bujar Nishani, the Speaker of Parliament, Ilir Meta, and the Minister of Transport and Infrastructure, Edmond Haxhinasto, and hosted a roundtable discussion in Tirana with a number of Albanian MPs where they discussed the Arbëri Road.
+The petition was covered in Albanian and British media, but the road has since not been constructed yet.

-During his visit to Macedonia in September 2015 Alpion had a meeting with Ali Ahmeti, leader of the Democratic Union for Integration and a junior coalition partner in the Macedonian government since 2008.
-Among the issues discussed at the meeting were the construction of the Arbëri Road in the territory of Macedonia, and the future of the Radika River, a contentious issue in this country.